 The first thing you’ll notice about the shoe is simply that you will get noticed.
 The Noosa Tri 11 is one of the best women’s running shoes for flat feet.
 It’s a stability shoe and great for overpronation problems.
 It’s specifically constructed to fulfill the needs of triathletes.
 One of the many nice things about this shoe is that it’s designed to take elastic laces and comes with its own elastic laces that are pretty easy to fit.

-It features IGS system in there to help the foot through its natural gait cycle and give you a really comfortable heel strike all the way to toe off.
+It features the IGS system in there to help the foot through its natural gait cycle and give you a really comfortable heel strike all the way to toe-off.

-You also have EVA properties in the midsole which is made of so light and shock absorbing material.
+You also have EVA properties in the midsole which is made of so light and shock-absorbing material.
 There’s also rearfoot and forefoot gel cushioning systems.
-The Noosa features what Asics call a Wet Grip Outsole which is basically a road sole, pretty flat and smooth and it’s designed to keep you nice and steady on wet or dry surfaces.
+The Noosa features what Asics calls a Wet Grip Outsole which is basically a road sole, pretty flat and smooth and it’s designed to keep you nice and steady on wet or dry surfaces.